malcolm-kee/malcolm-kee/workshops/react-testing/05-testing-redux-and-router/testing-redux-and-router.md

   - write tests to verify behavior of React component that use Redux
   - write tests to verify behavior of React component that use React Router
 ---

+## Test Redux Connected Components

+## Test Components that Use React Router